anjavelickovic/MovieBookingRS2/README.md

 Administrators are the only ones who can create, update or delete them.

-It is used by projection, reservations and reservations administration microservice via id and name.
+It is used by projection, reservations and administration microservice via id and name.

 MongoDB is used for storing the data.